surajsaggam/Techfiesta-HD03/README.md

 AI-Based Early Disease Detection System

 An AI-powered healthcare application designed to assist in the early detection of multiple diseases using Machine Learning and Deep Learning models.
-The system analyzes medical images and patient health data to generate predictions and risk assessments through an interactive web interface.
+The system analyzes medical images and patient health data to generate predictions and risk assessments through an interactive web interfaces.

 🚀 Features
 Early disease prediction using AI/ML models